 This was our final station.
 It consisted mainly of green, red and white colours.
 It seemed to present an eclectic mix of styles, patterns and textures.
 It was very weird!
 I read that this station was very controversial when it was being built as one of the entrances was supposed to be in the park above but required a large number of trees to be torn down for this entrance.
 Resident of Stockholm protested by chaining themselves to trees to save them resulting in the exit being relocated.
 Maybe the green interior was chosen to represent nature, the red to show the potential loss of trees and the white that the conflict was resolved peacefully?
 Or maybe I should stop trying to analyse the meaning behind the metro stations and just appreciate this unique art museum as a truly interesting free thing to see in Stockholm.

 I hope this has inspired you and helped you plan your visit to the longest art museum in the world!
+If you are looking for a quirky place to stay in the centre of Stockholm check out the Lady Hamilton Hotel review to see whether it would suit you.

 Which subway station would you like to visit the most?
 Let us know in the comments below.